9.4.2 Phosphorous Steel - a Chaotic Succession

 All things considered, we do not need to be overly worried about arsenic in iron.
 One must keep an open mind, though.

-it is more homogeneous than carbon steel.
-There are no cementite particles
+resistant?
+Because it is more homogeneous than carbon steel.
+There are no cementite particles sticking out into

-iron is not "stainless", it just rusts slower than comparable carbon
+is not "stainless", it just rusts slower than comparable carbon steel.
+The practical

 No big mystery here - although the details are far from clear.

 |As the last point, we need to consider the "whiteness"